QGFN: Controllable Greediness with Action Values: Motivation

 Consider the following scenario, illustrated in Figure~\ref{fig:mot}: an agent is faced with two doors.
 Behind the left door, there are 100 other doors, each hiding a reward of 1.
 Behind the right door, there is a single door hiding a reward of 100.
 The flow will be such that $F(\mathrm{left})=F(\mathrm{right})=100$, meaning that a GFN agent will pick either door with probability $\sfrac{1}{2}$.
-On the other hand, the action value function is $Q(s_0, \mathrm{left})=1$, $Q(s_0, \mathrm{right})=100$, so an agent basing its decisions on $Q$ will reach the door with reward 100.
+The action value function is $Q(s_0, \mathrm{left})=1$, $Q(s_0, \mathrm{right})=100$, so an agent basing its decisions on $Q$ will reach for the door with reward 100.

-The above example shows that {\em relying solely on flows is not always sufficient to provide high-value samples frequently} and is illustrative of real-world scenarios.
-Consider molecular design (a very large search space) with some goodness reward in $[0,1]$; there may be $10^6$ molecules with reward $.9$, but just a dozen with reward $1$.
+This example shows that {\em relying solely on flows is not always sufficient to provide high-value samples frequently} and is illustrative of real-world scenarios.
+Consider molecular design (a very large search space) with some reward in $[0,1]$; there may be $10^6$ molecules with reward $.9$, but just a dozen with reward $1$.
 Since $.9\times 10^6$ is much bigger than $12 \times 1$, the probability of sampling a reward 1 molecule will be low if one uses this reward naively.
 While using a temperature parameter is a useful way to increase the probability of the reward $1$ molecules, we propose a complementary, inference-time-adjustable method.

-\setulcolor{black} \setul{0.3ex}{0.1ex} However, relying solely on $Q$ is also insufficient.
+\setulcolor{black} \setul{0.3ex}{0.1ex} Note that relying solely on $Q$ is also insufficient.
 If $Q$ were estimated very well for the optimal policy (which is extremely hard), it would be (somewhat) easy to find the reward 1 molecules via some kind of tree search following $Q$ values.
 However, in practice, RL algorithms easily collapse to non-diverse solutions, only discovering a few high reward outcomes.
 This is where flows are useful: because they capture \textit{how \ul{much} stuff} there is in a particular branch (rather than an expectation), it is useful to follow flows to find regions where there is potential for reward.
-In this paper we propose a method that can be greedier (by following $Q$) while still being exploratory and diverse (by following $F$ through $P_F$).
+In this paper, we propose a method that can be greedier (by following $Q$) while still being exploratory and diverse (by following $F$ through $P_F$).